Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - quota administration.

-During the decision-making process and the subsequent implementation of rules, the labour union or staff will have the right to raise any concerns with the employer and such concerns must be addressed and remedied through negotiation.
+During the decision-making process and the subsequent implementation of rules, the trade union or staff will have the right to raise any concerns with the employer and such concerns must be addressed and remedied through negotiation.

 Employers must notify employees of any decisions which will directly affect employees' vital interests.